CYGNUS-RD/middleware/conf/README.md

 #  How to add created WN (worker nodes) to another existent Condor Queue:

-# How to Access a Kubernetes Worker Node and Execute Commands in a Container

-This guide walks you through accessing a Kubernetes worker node and running commands inside a container.
-Follow these steps carefully.

-## Prerequisites
-- SSH key for authentication
-- Access credentials (username, master node IP, worker node IP)
-- Knowledge of container IDs and Kubernetes namespace

-## Steps

 1. Connect to the Master Node via SSH
 Use the following command to SSH into the master node:
 ```sh